 A LEED certification is a worldwide title earned by conscientious developers and building owners.
 Everything about a building must be good for the environment.
 LEED stands for Leadership in Energy and Environmental Design.

 A LEED certification is applicable for commercial and residential, new construction, and rehabilitation.
 To be LEED Certified means that the building features both energy-saving materials and design.

 LEED homes are designed to maximize health with maximum indoor fresh air and minimal exposure to airborne toxins and pollutants.
 They will use less energy and water, lowering utility usage.
 LEED Certified Homes will save 30-60% on utilities compared to non-green homes.

 The DOE’s criteria is for a home built to this standard to be sustainable energy ready.
-The goal is for a builder to make it possible for the homeowner to easily eliminate or seriously minimize all public utility energy usage.
+The goal is for a builder to enable the homeowner to eliminate or minimize all public utility usage.
 Zero Energy homes must also meet Energy Star criteria, WaterSense requirements, and the Indoor AirPlus standard, plus others.

-Your home building costs will be more, but the DOE estimates that a Certified ZERH Home will save you $450-$1200 a year just on electricity.
-Those figures are a national average and without converting to solar energy.
+Despite a higher building cost, the DOE estimates Certified ZERH Homes save $450-$1200 a year on electricity.
+Those figures are the national average without converting to solar energy.

 Energy-Efficient Homes Save Money

-The home builder that we chose builds with 2 X 6 construction, which allows additional insulation in the walls.
+The new home builder that we chose builds with 2 X 6 construction, allowing additional insulation in the walls.
 There is a radiant barrier on the attic ceiling.
-Stuccoed eaves add more heat protection (and less maintenance), and VOC and elastomeric paint help as well.
+Stuccoed eaves add more heat protection (and less maintenance), and VOC and elastomeric paint also help.

 Lower ceiling heights of 9 and 10 feet still give the house a spacious feel.
 However, the thing I like best about this house?
 I can adjust the thermostat and lock all windows and doors on my phone when leaving the house and unlock them coming home.